 Do you have to use a mortgage broker in Barcelona?

-Actually, the answer to this question is entirely dependent on your financial knowledge, and confidence in navigating Barcelona’s property market.
-So, if you are new in Spain and need a financial plan then hiring your own mortgage broker may really help you.
+The answer to this question is entirely dependent on your financial knowledge and confidence in navigating Barcelona’s property market.
+So, if you are new in Spain and need a financial plan, hiring your own mortgage broker may really help you.

 Disadvantages of using estate agent’s broker

-In fact, a mortgage broker might work for you, but not the one that is recommended by an estate agent.
-They suggest to you use their brokers for two reasons:
+In fact, a mortgage broker might work for you, but not the one that an estate agent recommends.
+They suggest that you use their brokers for two reasons:

 1) Finding out your financial situation

 The first reason why real estate agents help to get a mortgage advisor is to discover your financial situation.
 They want to know how much money you have so they can negotiate the property’s price accordingly.
 Thus, in the context of referring a broker, the agent might ask: